 - Student is given a time out in another classroom and asked to complete a written reflection, based on Restorative Practice.
 A restorative conversation is initiated by the teacher.
 Parent contact is made by the teacher.
 Written reflection sent home to be signed and returned.
 Behaviour entered in SIS by class teacher.

 - Student is sent to administration with a red Classroom Incident Report.
 A detention may be issued.
 Parent contact is made by administration and entered into SIS by Line Manager.
+NOTE: In school withdrawal or suspension results in loss of Good Standing as per the Good Standing Policy.

 Any behaviours deemed to be extreme, including (but not limited to) bullying, physical violence, inappropriate language or racism, will be fast tracked by the teacher to Administration.
 Parents will be notified by Administration.
 Behaviour entered in SIS by class teacher.